larq/compute-engine/larq_compute_engine/tflite/benchmark/README.md

 ## Building the benchmark program

-See the [documentation](../../../docs/build.md) on how to configure bazel and then build the `//larq_compute_engine/tflite/benchmark:lce_benchmark_model` bazel target.
+See the [LCE build guide](../../../docs/build.md) on how to configure bazel and then build the `//larq_compute_engine/tflite/benchmark:lce_benchmark_model` bazel target.